kedro-org/kedro/README.md

 ## How do I use Kedro?

-The [Kedro documentation](https://kedro.readthedocs.io/en/stable/) includes three examples to help get you started:
+The [Kedro documentation](https://kedro.readthedocs.io/en/stable/) first explains [how to install Kedro](https://kedro.readthedocs.io/en/stable/get_started/install.html) and then introduces [key Kedro concepts](https://kedro.readthedocs.io/en/stable/get_started/kedro_concepts.html).

-- A typical "Hello World" example, for an [entry-level description of the main Kedro concepts](https://kedro.readthedocs.io/en/stable/get_started/hello_kedro.html)
-- An [introduction to the project template](https://kedro.readthedocs.io/en/stable/get_started/example_project.html) using the Iris dataset
+- The first example illustrates the [basics of a Kedro project](https://kedro.readthedocs.io/en/stable/get_started/new_project.html) using the Iris dataset
-- A more detailed [spaceflights tutorial](https://kedro.readthedocs.io/en/stable/tutorial/tutorial_template.html) to give you hands-on experience
+- You can then review the [spaceflights tutorial](https://kedro.readthedocs.io/en/stable/tutorial/tutorial_template.html) to build a Kedro project for hands-on experience

+For new and intermediate Kedro users, there's a comprehensive section on [how to visualise Kedro projects using Kedro-Viz](https://kedro.readthedocs.io/en/stable/visualisation/kedro-viz_visualisation.html) and [how to work with Kedro and Jupyter notebooks](https://kedro.readthedocs.io/en/stable/notebooks_and_ipython/kedro_and_notebooks).

+Further documentation is available for more advanced Kedro usage and deployment.
+We also recommend the [glossary](https://kedro.readthedocs.io/en/stable/resources/glossary.html) and the [API reference documentation](/kedro) for additional information.

 ## Why does Kedro exist?